A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Conclusion

 \section{Conclusion}

-Evaluating data from a CPMM indicates that arbitrage opportunities readily exist based on the prevailing market pricing for a liquidity token from, e.g., Uniswap.
+Evaluating data from a CPMM indicates that {hedging the liquidity token from, e.g., Uniswap, can result in arbitrage opportunities}.
 The constant pricing scheme considered in practice can be viewed akin to the pre-Black-Scholes world for derivatives.
 Within this work we have determined a risk-neutral pricing theory for CPMMs.
 With this theory we have revisited the data to determine an approximating arbitrage-free price.
 Furthermore, we propose two novel AMM designs so that the pricing of the liquidity tokens are variable in time based on the demand for such tokens.

-Though we focused solely on the CPMM within this work, we conjecture similar arbitrage opportunities can be found in other AMM designs.
+Though we focused solely on the CPMM within this work, we conjecture similar mispricing can be found in other AMM designs.
 In particular, we wish to highlight the concentrated liquidity designs of Uniswap v3; we conjecture that the optimal investment strategy for the concentrated liquidity would include finite stopping times which may complicate the risk-neutral pricing.
 In comparison to the flat implied volatility curve for the CPMM (see Section~\ref{sec:vol}), the concentrated liquidity structure would permit a DeFi implied volatility curve; such a structure could be of great interest for practitioners to more accurately price and hedge DeFi risks.
 We believe a study of such constructions would be of great interest.

 Finally, in Section~\ref{sec:discussion}, we proposed two frameworks for variable pricing of liquidity tokens in a CPMM.
 As far as the authors are aware, no AMMs have implemented liquidity-adjusted pricing or fees.
 As such, there is no data in which to validate the performance of either proposed approach in practice.
 These constructions require further study and, potential, implementation.
 If implemented, an instantaneous volatility index can be plotted over time which could provide interesting insights for sophisticated investors; this is in contrast to the historical volatility or calibrated volatility (as presented in Section~\ref{sec:repricing-vol}) which are, inherently, backwards looking measures.